Pupil exclusion from school

 The school must always provide work for an excluded pupil to do at home.
 It is your responsibility as the parent/carer to ensure your child does the work and it is returned to the school to be marked.

-Fixed period exclusion does not have to be for a continuous period.
+Fixed term exclusion does not have to be for a continuous period.
 If your child attends college or a work placement on some school days they may still continue with this with the agreement of the school.

 An individual pupil may not be given more than 45 days fixed term exclusion in any one school year.
 If the number of days fixed term exclusion exceeds this it will automatically become a permanent exclusion.
 If your child is being excluded from school it is very important for you to work with the school to support your child’s education.
 The school may arrange meetings with you or may suggest a multi agency meeting such as an Early Help meeting.